-Module Objective: The module offers a theoretically and methodologically informed sociological clarification of law in contemporary society.
+Module Objective: The module offers a theoretically and methodologically informed sociological exploration of the role of law in contemporary society.
 Within the framework of the development of society from the early modern to the currently emerging global period, the module focuses on the place and role of law in the constitution and organization of social life.
 Law is understood in terms of a system of coercive norms and a process of constitutionalisation that both creates and protects freedoms.
-However, law also exists as a resource used by actors to challenge conventional readings of democracy, justice and right in a highly contested environment.
-This series of lectures recounts current sociological thinking on the evolving function and interpretation of law in light of debates on the ethics of contemporary war, humanitarian intervention, international tribunals and human rights violations.
+However, law also exists as a resource used by actors to challenge conventional readings of democracy, justice and rights in a highly contested environment.
+This series of lectures recounts current sociological thinking on the evolving function and interpretation of law in light of debates on the ethics of contemporary war, ecocide, humanitarian intervention, mass detention of migrants, international tribunals and the role of violence in upholding law and order.
 Attention is given to major trends and to the partially contradictory pursuit of international justice and peaceful relations amongst a community of sovereign states.

-Continuous Assessment 200 Marks Assignment - 3,000 written essay assignment (150 Marks) Presentation - Individual presentation (online) (50 Marks)
+Continuous Assessment: 100 marks Assignment - 2,000 word written essay (in-class) orindividual presentation (online) (100 marks)